pomme-clic/s-money-documentation/docs/docs/cards/card-management.md

 <Highlight type="tip">

- You can increase or decrease your limits of payment and/or withdrawal
+ You can increase or decrease your limits of payment and/or withdrawal.

 </Highlight>

-### Block online/moto payments
+### Block online/MOTO payments

 <Image src="docs/Card_Self_VAD.png" alt="usecase 1"/>

+MOTO : Mail Order Telephone Order
 <!--
 #### Endpoint
 More information regarding this endpoint in the [API reference](/api/CardFactory)